sungchang79/RDS-FOR-SQLSERVER/zh/db-instance.md

 * Password cannot include user's account name.
 * Password must include at least three categories out of capital letters, small-case letters, numbers, and special characters.

-### Availability Area
+### Availability Zone

-RDS for SQL Server has many availability areas under one system so as to prepare against failure in physical hardware.
-A failure occurred within an availability area does not affect other availability areas, raising availability of the entire service.
-Database instances that are dispersed and created in different areas can communicate via network, with no charges.
+RDS for SQL Server has many availability zones under one system so as to prepare against failure in physical hardware.
+A failure that occurs within an availability zone does not affect other availability zones, raising availability of the entire service.
+Database instances that are dispersed and created in different availability zones can communicate via network, with no charges.

 > [Caution]
-> The availability area of already-created database instance cannot be changed.
+> The availability zone of already-created database instance cannot be changed.

 ### Version of Microsoft SQL Server